Varun Unni

-Varun Unni is an Indian composer and singer.
-He made his film composing debut in 2012, with the Malayalam film Annum Innum Ennum.
-He has been predominantly composing for television commercials besides having sporadic music video releases.
+Varun Unni is an Indian composer and singer, who predominantly composes for television commercials.
+He has also composed for a few feature films, having debuted with the 2012 Malayalam film Annum Innum Ennum.

 Early life and career

 Varun Unni was born on 15 July 1989 in Kochi, Kerala.
 He did his schooling at Chinmaya Vidyalaya, Vaduthala in Kochi and went on to graduate from engineering at Adi Shankara College of Engineering, Kalady.

 Although devoid of any background in films, Varun's first priority was always film music.
 After training at Kalabhavan, he went on to work with bands like Highway Haze and Flying Squad.
-He lists Bob Marley and Eric Clapton as his greatest influences.
+He lists Bob Marley, Eric Clapton, Hans Zimmer and A. R. Rahman as his greatest influences.

 Film composing career

 Though his debut film bombed at the box office, Varun's debut work "Ayyo" from Annum Innum Ennum was noticed.

 His second film with the same team failed again at the box-office.
 He shifted focus to composing jingles for advertisement films and associated with famous brands like Chemmanur and MCR.
 In 2017, he was offered the Kannada film Kempegowda-2, a spin-off of Kempe Gowda, the Kannada remake of Singam.
 The film opened to a favourable response and Varun subsequently signed more films in Kannada, including Kongka Pass with the same team.
+However he shifted focus to jingles until 2025, when he signed four films, each in Malayalam, Tamil, Telugu and Kannada.